ssenmosip/mosip-temp-documentation/FRS-Admin-Services.md

    * Timestamp - 5:00 PM - Accepted
    * Timestamp - 6:00 PM - Accepted
    * Timestamp - 6:01 PM - Rejected
-6. In case of Exceptions, system trigger relevant error messages
+6. In case of Exceptions, system triggers relevant error messages

 ### 2.3 List of Machine Types - Create

-Upon receiving a request to add Machine Type (e.g., Dongle) with the input parameters (code, name, descr, lang_code and is_active), the system store the Machine Type in the Database
+Upon receiving a request to add Machine Type (e.g., Dongle) with the input parameters (code, name, descr, lang_code and is_active), the system stores the Machine Type in the Database

 Refer below for the process:
 1. Validates if all required input parameters have been received as listed below for each specific request